RetroAbstract/rssguard/resources/docs/Documentation.md

 <img alt="alt-img" src="images/label-assign.png" width="600px">

-Note that unassigning the message labels is also synchronized at regular intervals (with services that support label synch).
+Note that unassigning message labels is also synchronized at regular intervals (with services that support label sync).

 [Message filters](#fltr) can assign or remove labels from messages.

 ### Skins <a id="skin"></a>
 RSS Guard is a skinable application.
-With [Qt stylesheets](https://doc.qt.io/qt-5/stylesheet.html), the GUI can be changed almost entirely.
+With [Qt stylesheets](https://doc.qt.io/qt-5/stylesheet.html), the GUI can almost be entirely changed.

 <img alt="alt-img" src="images/gui-dark.png" width="600px">

 > Note that as of RSS Guard `4.1.3`, old skins **vergilius** and **dark** were removed and replaced with **nudus** skins.
-For now, only **nudus** skins are maintained by RSS Guard developers.
+As of now, only **nudus** skins are maintained by the RSS Guard developers.
 > The skin "API" (see below) is very extensive and allows tweaking the visual part of RSS Guard in many ways without much work.

-You can select style and skin in **Settings -> User interface** dialog section.
+You can select a style and skin in the **Settings -> User interface** menu section of RSS Guard.

-Try to play around with various combinations of styles and skins to achieve the UI you like.
+Try to play around with various combinations of styles and skins to achieve the UI you want.

 Creating a custom UI is possible with *skins*.
 Each skin should be placed in its own root folder and must contain specific files (see the ["plain" example skin]).
-The [built-in skins](https://github.com/martinrotter/rssguard/tree/master/resources/skins) are stored in folder together with RSS Guard executable, but you can place your own custom skins in a **skins** subfolder in [user's data folder](#userd).
+The [built-in skins](https://github.com/martinrotter/rssguard/tree/master/resources/skins) are stored in a folder together with the RSS Guard executable, but you can place your own custom skins in a **skins** subfolder in [user's data folder](#userd).
 Create the folder manually, if it does not exist.

    ["plain" example skin]: <https://github.com/martinrotter/rssguard/tree/master/resources/skins/plain>